SamScherer1/Phantom4Missions-Swift/README.md

 ## Introduction

-From this demo, you will learn how to use the TapFly and ActiveTrack Missions of DJI iOS SDK to create a cool application for Phantom 4.
+From this demo, you will learn how to use the TapFly and ActiveTrack Missions of DJI iOS SDK to create a cool application for Mavic Pro.
 You will get familiar with DJIMissionManager and use the Simulator of DJI Assistant 2 for testing, which is convenient for you to test the missions indoor.

 ## Requirements

  - iOS 9.0+
  - Xcode 8.0+
  - DJI iOS SDK 4.2.2

+## Supported DJI Products

+- Mavic Pro
+- Phantom 4
+- Phantom 4 Pro
+- Phantom 4 Advanced
+- Inspire 2
+- M200

 ## SDK Installation with CocoaPods